 Under a new strategy from PHE they outlined 13 food categories that have been linked to high calorie snacking including savoury biscuits, cooking sauces, ready meals and crisps.

 They’ve suggested that parents should limit their children to no more than two 100-calorie snacks a day.
+Effectively putting them on a healthy diet.
 This follows PHE campaigns to take action on sugar and salt and cut down on the number of unhealthy foods eaten by young people.

 Recent figures have also shown that more than a third of children in year 6 in England are obese or overweight, with poor children more likely to be overweight than wealthier friends.

-However, it’s not just children who are eating to excess, on average adults have been found to eat 200 calories more than their daily allowance.
+However, it’s not just children who are being encouraged to diet, on average adults have been found to eat 200 calories more than their daily allowance.

 What can be done?
 PHE have suggested that adults should try and limit the calories of their three main meals by having only 400 for breakfast and 600 each for lunch and dinner.